burak-bilgen/News/README.md

 Xcode 11 or later

 # Installation
-Clone the repository\n
+Clone the repository\
-Open the project in Xcode\n
+Open the project in Xcode\
 Get an API Key from [News API](https://newsapi.org/).\
 Create a constant named "apiKey" and add your API key.\
 Build and run the app